amandamartin-dev/spine-scraper/README.md

 To test, take a clear and high contrast image of album spines.
 Reccomend no more than a few at this current iteration.

 This script will attempt to treat each album as one line and extract the text from the image.
-Then it will attempt to classify the resultiing text into Artist and Album.
+Then it will attempt to classify the resulting text into Artist and Album.
 It works with limited accuracy at the moment.